 On March 10, 2015, the Supreme Court issued a ruling on the motion in aid of litigant's rights (In re Adoption of N.J.A.C.
 5:96 & 5:97, 221 N.J.
-I (2015)).
+1 (2015)).
 This decision dissolved the substantive certification process established in the Fair Housing Act (FHA) because COAH caused it to become a futile administrative remedy, and held that the review and approval of all exclusionary zoning matters would now be heard by trial courts, rather than by COAH.
 The Supreme Court did not, however, rule on the precise methodology that would govern the calculation of fair share numbers.

 Instead, the Supreme Court offered general guidance and left it to the trial courts through the 15 designated Mount Laurel judges to decide.

 The Supreme Court further held that, for a municipality to be protected from exclusionary zoning lawsuits, it had to file a declaratory judgement action seeking a judicial declaration that its Housing Plan Element & Fair Share Plan complies with the Third Round affordable housing obligation.
 It is expected that the Mount Laurel trial judges will review municipal plans much in the same manner as COAH previously did.
-Those towns whose plans are approved by the trial court will receive a Judgement of Repose, the courtequivalent of COAH's substantive certification.
+Those towns whose plans are approved by the trial court will receive a Judgement of Repose, the court-equivalent of COAH's substantive certification.

 The Township filed its declaratory judgement action on July 2, 2015.
-Pursuant to a Superior Court Order issued on February 5, 2016, the Township was granted an extension of temporary immunity from exclusionary lawsuits until July 31, 2016, to allow time for the Court to make a determination regarding the Township's fair share affordable housing obligation, and for the Township to obtain and submit an affordable housing obligation fair share number expert report.
-The Township is continuing to develop options for providing affordable housing while the court's determination regarding its affordable housing obligation is pending.
+Pursuant to a Superior Court Order issued on February 5, 2016, the Township was granted an extension of temporary immunity, which has been continually extended over this time period, from exclusionary lawsuits, to allow time for the Township to develop a compliance plan for providing affordable housing in response to and in compliance with the March 10, 2015 NJ Supreme Court decision.